 Constance Hunter

-Prior to joining AIG in 2022, Hunter was the chief economist for KPMG, responsible for macroeconomic analysis and forecasting.
-She was also a member of KPMG’s Growth and Strategy Leadership team and served on the advisory board of the firm’s pension committee.
+Prior to joining AIG, Hunter was the chief economist for KPMG, responsible for macroeconomic analysis and forecasting.
+She was also a member of KPMG's Growth and Strategy Leadership team and served on the advisory board of the firm's pension committee.
 She previously served as deputy chief investment officer at AXA Investment Managers, helping lead the management of more than $500 billion in fixed income assets.

 Hunter is a past president and former board member of the National Association for Business Economics (NABE), where she has also been recognized as a fellow and serves on the NABE Statistics Committee.
 She is on the board of the National Bureau for Economic Research.
 She also serves as board chair of GallopNYC, a nonprofit organization that offers disabled New Yorkers therapeutic horsemanship programs.